An Affiliate of

 Dr. Henning taught high school economics in Toledo, Ohio, before earning her doctorate in social studies education at Penn State.
 For the past eight years, she has been the senior faculty member in social studies education in the College of Education at Northern Illinois University.
 Upon joining the Department of Literacy Education, she set up a social studies laboratory that includes over 1100 items for the improvement of social studies instruction.

-Judith Dymond brings to the Center for Economic Education extensive experience and background as a K-12 administrator, teacher, and reading specialist, including several years as Director of Curriculum and Instruction.
-She is currently researching educational partnerships and community engagement in her doctoral work.
+Dr. Dymond brings to the Center for Economic Education extensive experience and background as a K-12 administrator, teacher, and reading specialist, including several years as Director of Curriculum and Instruction.
+Her doctorate is in educational leadership from National Louis University.

 A multi-disciplinary Advisory Committee brings a wealth of approaches to the Center’s mission and programs.